jjbochard/P06_JustStreamIt/README.md

 The third contains all movie informations.

-To display the modal with the informations corresponding to a movie, you have to click on the buton "More infos" for the best movie or on the image of the movie in the carousels for the others.
+To display the modal with the informations corresponding to a movie, you have to click on the button "More infos" for the best movie or on the image of the movie in the carousels for the others.
-To close it, you have to click on the buton with the red cross
+To close it, you have to click on the button with the red cross

 The informations come from a dedicated API